amitpaneli/youtube-video-anguler2/README.md

 ![](http://i.imgur.com/CqXcsZ9.png)

 This is a base template for Angular 2.
 It contains the core files you will need when starting an Angular 2 project.
-To get started, follow the instructions below. amit
+To get started, follow the instructions below.

 ### Install Node.js and npm